NEC Family Summit

 If you share our vision of a world without NEC, please consider supporting the NEC Family Summit.

-Your support ensures that financial and geographical barriers do not prevent families from participating in this powerful experience.
+Your support helps eliminate financial and geographical barriers that could prevent families from participating in this powerful experience.

 “I had never met another family affected by NEC until I became part of the NEC Society.
 The NEC Symposium was so moving and powerful—to be not only with families who have also lost their children to NEC, but also with clinicians and scientists dedicating their careers to babies like mine.
 It will be incredible to build an equally transformative learning experience for families, where we can connect and collaborate with other families to advance the research, education, and advocacy this community urgently needs.”